Mark Green's expert methods to improve accountability and productivity

 Case study: Creating a culture of accountability

-Law executive Kim Shaw (pictured) leads 200 people as head of the Personal Legal Services division at law firm Maurice Blackburn.
+Law executive Kim Shaw leads 200 people as head of the Personal Legal Services division at law firm Maurice Blackburn.
 From her home office in Melbourne, she spoke to me about flexible work, accountability, and her commitment to learning.

 Kim says a good culture of accountability exists in Maurice Blackburn, so productivity at the firm held during the pandemic, and even improved in some areas.
 However, she’s always keen to learn more about accountability.

 “There’s always room for me to learn and improve no matter how many years I’ve been in it,” she says.

 One challenge area she shares with many leaders both inside the firm and out is at the single point of accountability.
-That is, calling out sub-standard behaviour or results from an individual.
+In fact, this was named as the biggest obstacle for 43% of our masterclass participants.

 “For me it’s not so much being liked as being respected,” she says.
 “The harsh reality is that there will be instances where something is challenging to face.
 There might be your own set of factors that cause you to walk past something.
 You might have had a series of things that are difficult that week and you can’t face another one….”